neutrofoton/hi-kubernetes/README.md

 <img src="https://github.com/neutrofoton/HiKubernetes/blob/main/images/ss_node.png" alt="" width="75%"/>

 A Node can contain one or more Pods.
-The Node is a Server.
+In fact, the Node is a Server.

 # Kubernetes Cluster
 Kubernetes Cluster contains serveral Nodes.
 The nodes can be located in different location.
 Usually the nodes in a Kubernetes Cluster close to each other in order to perform jobs more efficiently.